Mhdali03/api-docs/README.md

 For each `CONFIRMED` transaction we will attempt to call `notificationUrl` at least once.
 This means that you might receive duplicated notifications.
 In case you have missed payment notification (for example your server wasn't available) you can login to the dashboard and request a resend.

 # Payment Workflows/Scenarios

 This section is TODO

+# Staying updated

+This documentation is deployed to Github so you can use Github's "Watch" feature to keep receiving updates on the changes.

 # Testing